xlilab/MoDs/README.md

-# Tissue-specific dosage sensitivity map
+# MoDs: A tissue-specific dosage sensitivity map

 Welcome to the repository for the "An RNA-informed dosage sensitivity map reflects the intrinsic functional nature of genes" manuscript.
 Here, we systematically quantify dosage perturbations from cis-regulatory variants in the general population and report a tissue-specific dosage constraint map of autosomal protein coding genes.